-Shift work with frequently changing hours, jet lag from switching time zones, certain medical conditions, or even simply choosing to stay up late one night are all things that can throw off your circadian rhythm.
+Shift work with frequently changing hours, jet lag from switching time zones, certain medical conditions, or even simply choosing to stay up late one night are all things that can throw off your sleep patterns and circadian rhythm.
 In the long run, studies show this can negatively impact your health in a variety of ways.

 How do I fix my circadian rhythm?
 Resetting circadian rhythm, or in truth finding out what your natural circadian cycle really is, is easy if you have the time.
 Simply go to bed when you feel tired, and don’t use an alarm to get up in the morning.
 Do this for several days, and eventually you’ll discover exactly when your body wants to be asleep.

 Learn More: How to Reset Your Circadian Rhythm